Snaacky/thewiki/docs/tutorials/mpv.md

 If you have copied the [Basic Config](#basic-config) above, then you already have this part in your config.

 If these are also too heavy for you system, then just delete these lines from your config.
-MPV will use `spline36` with `profile=gpu-hq` by default.
+MPV will use `spline36` by default with `profile=gpu-hq`.
 +++

 !!!